- Books, Literature, and Writing»

 Not that the Sagirs would have slowed their speed or altered their course, but

-as Rhyse, the 'power that be' was pro-Sag that wouldn't be mentioned.
-The
+as Rhyse, the 'power that be' , was pro-Sag, that wouldn't be mentioned.

 That a hot war is going on and Gennie ships are chasing each other all over

-the galaxy, Laker as culpable as a suicide victim, was not going to be the story.
+the galaxy, and to travel now made Laker more suicide victim, was not going to be the story.

 Since I knew someone would be asking the Presidium for their report, Shelly